 "He is still the winningest football coach in collegiate and pro history by percentage," Notre Dame Usher and Tour Guide Mike Barnum said.

 It's built with brick from Canton, Ohio.
 The original bleachers are made with redwood from California.
 And most importantly, it's a stadium saturated in a rich and vibrant history.

 "These are the people who donated money to Knute Rockne and Notre Dame for a new football stadium" Notre Dame Usher and Tour Guide Donald Johnson said.

-Today, about 30 or 40 times a day, these ushers lead fans through Notre Dame Stadium to share that history.
+Today, these ushers lead fans through Notre Dame Stadium to share that history.

 "What started it was, our stadium, was only used seven times a year, six home games, commencement.
 And everybody said ‘Woah.
 Wait a minute.
 Right now, we could do other things,’" Johnson said.